 Equipment Requirement

+Use fan system capable of raising room pressure to 200Pa (using VSD or damper control suitable for a pressure test.
 Differential pressure measuring instrument and tubing to measure room pressure to ambient condition.
 Smoke pencils and smoke generator to identify leaks during pressure test

 Test Procedures

-1. Seal the supply and return air duct paths to/from the room
+1. Seal the supply and return air duct paths to/ from the room

 2. Seal door openings but allow for a fan supply connection